Adeshwasane04/FrontEnd-Development/README.md

 -variables constants

+-window: window is not is a part of javascript but javascipt allow to run in the browser

 -compilers & interpreters
   compiler : compiler execute the program line by line and render it to the screen at a single time. compiler convert the source code into machine code